 - The rate of interest payable on such amount; and

-If, in a previous adjudication, the adjudicator or another adjudicator has determined the value of work, goods or services, the adjudicator must give that work, goods or services the same value, unless the adjudicator is satisfied that the value has changed since the previous adjudication.
+If the work or goods or services has already been valued in a previous adjudication, the same value must be attributed, unless the adjudicator is satisfied that the value has changed since the previous adjudication.

-Other than as a consequence of a review adjudication, an adjudicator can't determine that the claimant will pay the respondent money.
-Respondents claims for a setoff to the value of the claimant's payment claim may be decided is such setoffs aren't excluded amounts.
+An adjudicator can't determine that the claimant will pay the respondent money.
+However set-offs or deductions to the value of the claimant's payment claim may be decided.
 Similarly an adjudicator will not award an amount greater than the amount claimed in the payment claim.
-If GST hasn't been claimed it can't be awarded.
-A payment claim of (e.g.) $10,000 + GST lacks sufficient precision.
-How is an adjudicator to know that the full amount of $10,000 is subject to GST?
-The claim should be for $11,000, including GST.

-The adjudicator's determination is in writing and, unless both parties request otherwise, will include reasons.
-It is forwarded to Adjudicate Today who bills the claimant and serves the determination on both the claimant and the respondent.
+The adjudicator's written determination is forwarded to Adjudicate Today who bills the claimant and serves the determination on both the claimant and the respondent.
 The determination is not released until the adjudication fees (which include a service fee paid by the adjudicator to Adjudicate Today) have been fully paid.